 You experience physical therapy interventions unique to each phase of rehabilitation.

-When you complete the program, you have:
+Upon completion of the program, you will have:

 - Knowledge of theoretical principles, including the pathology and physiology of aging across cardiopulmonary, musculoskeletal, integumentary and neurologic systems as related to the unique characteristics and needs of the geriatric patient